danog/MadelineProtoDocs/old_docs/API_docs_v45/methods/README.md

 * <a href="channels.readMessageContents.html" name="channels.readMessageContents">Mark channel/supergroup message contents as read: channels.readMessageContents</a>

+* <a href="messages.readDiscussion.html" name="messages.readDiscussion">Mark a thread as read: messages.readDiscussion</a>

 * <a href="messages.faveSticker.html" name="messages.faveSticker">Mark a sticker as favorite: messages.faveSticker</a>

 * <a href="messages.readMentions.html" name="messages.readMentions">Mark mentions as read: messages.readMentions</a>